iamalx/vardas-front-end/.github/ISSUE_TEMPLATE/new-feature-and-enhancement.md

 ---
 name: New Feature and enhancement
-about: Suggest an idea for this project
+about: Adding a new feature/enhancement

 ---